The Cat Vet

 Normal, healthy cats should groom themselves throughout each day - it's part of their own auto-clean cycle to clean off traces of blood and guts from their "kill" that may otherwise attract unwanted attention from rivals or predators.
 It also helps to get rid of pesky parasites, distribute the natural coat oils and a few other useful bits that I'll mention later on.

 Long, wavy, dense or double fur textures may overwhelm a cat's natural ability to clean and look after themselves, which means they need our help.
-And believe it or not having sparse fur (eg Rex breeds) or no fur (eg Sphynx cats) brings its own set of issues.
+And believe it or not, having sparse fur (eg Rex breeds) or no fur (eg Sphynx cats) can bring its own set of issues.

-So yes, long story short, you should definitely aim to groom your cat - even if they have never had matted fur in the past or at the moment.
-As you'll see by reading on, there are lots of reasons why they might develop coat issues in the future so it's good to train your cat to accept being groomed while it's not so vital - you'll be less stressed if it's a routine and so will they if you adopt the tips I'll share with your later.
+So, yes, long story short, you should definitely aim to groom your cat - even if they have never had matted fur in the past or at the moment.
+As you'll see by reading on, there are lots of reasons why they might develop coat issues in the future.
+That's why it's good to train your cat to accept being groomed while it's not-so vital.
+That's where I can help.
+When you adopt the tips I'll share with you in this article, you'll both be less stressed with their grooming routine and your cat will be happier and healthier.

 Coat condition and the link to a cat's health & happiness